domenic/wk-scripts/changelogs/level-breakdown.md

 # WaniKani Level Breakdown Changelog

+## 1.0.3

+* Updated to use the WaniKani v2 API, so it now works again.

 ## 1.0.2

 * Fixed the API key retrieval code, now that WaniKani moved the API key to a separate page from the main account page.